acnacion87/cortexops/README.md

 This project is authored by Arjay Nacion and may be freely used or modified by Myridius, provided attribution is retained.

 ## Description
-Smart incident resolution powered by AI
+Smart incident resolution powered by AI, using synthetic data for demonstration purposes.

-Designed to significantly accelerate and enhance the process of resolving IT incidents.
-By leveraging existing organizational knowledge from past incidents and documentation, combined with advanced AI reasoning, the system provides IT support teams with rapid, contextually relevant resolution recommendations upon receiving new incident reports.
+Designed to demonstrate how AI can accelerate and enhance the process of resolving IT incidents.
+The system uses synthetically generated incident data and documentation to simulate a real-world environment.
+By leveraging AI-generated knowledge from past incidents and documentation, combined with advanced AI reasoning, the system provides IT support teams with rapid, contextually relevant resolution recommendations upon receiving new incident reports.

 ## How it Works:
-The system operates through a combination of scheduled data ingestion and real-time incident processing:
+The system operates through a combination of synthetic data generation and real-time incident processing:

+1. **Synthetic Data Generation**: The system uses AI to generate realistic synthetic incidents and documentation that mimic real-world IT support scenarios.
+This includes:
+   - Synthetic ServiceNow incidents with realistic descriptions, categories, and resolutions
+   - Synthetic Confluence documentation with troubleshooting steps and best practices
+   - All data is generated to represent common and edge-case scenarios in a Merchant Onboarding system

-1. **Knowledge Base Creation**: A scheduled Ingest service reads data from ServiceNow (past incidents) and Confluence (documentation).
-This information is processed and transformed into a searchable format, stored as vector embeddings in a FAISS database, creating a comprehensive knowledge base.
+2. **Knowledge Base Creation**: The synthetic data is processed into vector embeddings stored in a FAISS database, creating a searchable knowledge base that simulates a real-world knowledge repository.

-2. **Real-time Incident Notification**: When a new incident is created in ServiceNow, a webhook triggers a FastAPI service.
-This service immediately publishes a notification about the new incident to a Redis Pub/Sub channel.
-3. **User Alerting**: The Chainlit user interface, subscribed to Redis, receives the new incident notification in real-time.
-It alerts the user to the new incident and provides an option (an "Analyze" button) to initiate the resolution analysis.
+3. **Incident Processing**: New synthetic incidents can be submitted via HTTP POST requests to the system.
+The Chainlit interface receives these incidents and provides an option to analyze them.

-4. **AI-Powered Analysis (RAG Chain)**: When the user requests analysis, the RAG Chain component is activated.
-It queries the FAISS vector database to retrieve the most similar past incidents and relevant documentation chunks.
-This retrieved context is then provided to a Large Language Model (LLM), hosted by Ollama (using Llama3.2:3b), along with the details of the new incident.
-The LLM processes this information to generate a recommended resolution.
+4. **AI-Powered Analysis (RAG Chain)**: When analysis is requested, the RAG Chain queries the FAISS vector database to retrieve similar synthetic incidents and relevant documentation.
+This context is provided to a Large Language Model (LLM), hosted by Ollama (using phi3.5), along with the new incident details.
+The LLM generates a recommended resolution.

-5. **Resolution Delivery**: The generated resolution is returned by the RAG Chain and displayed to the user within the Chainlit UI.
+5. **Resolution Delivery**: The generated resolution is displayed to the user within the Chainlit UI, with real-time streaming of the response.

 ## Tools
 1. Ollama - for running LLMs locally